actions/runner/docs/start/proxyconfig.md

   [Details here](nixsvc.md#setting-the-environment)

 ## Limitations
-  - Only agent infustructure itself has proxy support, which means the agent is able to run a Build/Release job behind proxy.
+  - Only agent infrastructure itself has proxy support, which means the agent is able to run a Build/Release job behind proxy.
 However, you still have to setup proxy config for each individual tool that agent invoke during a Build/Release job.
     Ex,
       - proxy config for git.
       - proxy config for any tasks that make REST call.
 (We will add built-in proxy support to task lib.)